DimaD/ruby_instance_eval_experiments/README.markdown

 _self_ in the block will be an _@object_ itself.

-Back to our sunspot problem. _params_ in Rails is actually a method on ActiveController::Base so instance_eval on Suspot::Query object don't have it.
-And the variant with local variable defined before block is working because block is capturing local scope variables of it's creation.
+Back to our sunspot problem. _params_ in Rails is actually a method on ActiveController::Base so instance_eval on Suspot::Query object doesn't have it.
+The code with the local variable (2nd variant) is working because you have access to all variables deined in its lexical scope.

 What to do with this "problem"?
-The idea was to catch the object in which block was created and pass it to Query which is implementing _method_missing_ with fallback to the caught object.
-But how to get this object?
+The idea was to catch the object in which block was created and pass it to Query.
+Query is implementing _method_missing_ with fallback to the caught object.
+Everything works as expected.
+But we have 2 new problems.

+  * How to get the caller object?
+  * What to do if method not found neither in Query nor in caller object?

-I found solution inside the ruby [Kernel#eval](http://ruby-doc.org/core/classes/Kernel.html#M005922) docs. _eval_ accepts the special object of class [Binding](http://ruby-doc.org/core/classes/Binding.html) which incapsulates the execution context at some place in the code (sounds like a continuation? yep) or objects of class _Proc_.
-And blocks are the objects of class _Proc_ (and procs have a method _#binding_ which do the thing you expect).
+I've found the answer to first question inside the ruby [Kernel#eval](http://ruby-doc.org/core/classes/Kernel.html#M005922) docs. _Kernel#eval_ accepts the special object of class [Binding](http://ruby-doc.org/core/classes/Binding.html) which incapsulates the execution context at some place in the code (sounds like a continuation? yep) or objects of class _Proc_.
+(In Ruby 1.9 API have changed and _Kernel#eval_ accepts only objects of class Binding).

+Actualy blocks are the objects of class _Proc_ (lambdas are Procs too).
+But I recomend to pass binding to keep compatibility with new shiny Ruby 1.9.
+Luckily for us there is a method  _Proc#binding_ which does the thing you expect.
 How to get required object from _Proc_ and _eval_?
 Really simple:

     eval 'self', block

+The second question is open for discussion.

-And now we have everything to implement "smart" instance_eval which have a _method_missing_ fallback in the context of original object.
-Look in the code for implementation.
+Now we know enough to implement "smart" instance_eval which can try to find missing methods in context in which block was created.

+    def self.search_with_context(&blk)
+      caller = eval('self, blk)

+      QueryWithContext.new(caller).tap do |query|
+        query.instance_eval(&blk)
+      end
+    end

+Look in the sources for full implementation.